Ensure inclusive and quality education for all and promote lifelong learning.

 As a child, was school something you took for granted as an accepted, ordinary part of your life?
 Were you able to attend school beyond the primary grades?
-And did your education help you get you where you are today?
+Did your education help you get you where you are today?

-Not everyone in the world has the privilege of education and the benefits learning brings.
+Not everyone has the privilege of quality education and the benefits learning brings.
 In fact, a recent report from the World Literacy Foundation states that more than 796 million people in the world cannot read and write.
-And with 1 in 5 people worldwide struggling with illiteracy, the cost to the global economy is more than US$1 trillion dollars each year.
+And with one in five people worldwide struggling with illiteracy, the cost to the global economy is more than US$1 trillion dollars each year.

 To create sustainable futures, there must be educated workers who can support government, private-sector businesses, and other organizations that fuel economic growth.
 To build an educated workforce, children must be provided the opportunity to learn.

 Let’s take a look at Africa.
 According to the World Economic Forum, Africa has the largest youth demographic across the globe.
 Over the next 25 years, it is estimated that the continent’s working-age population will double to 1 billion, exceeding that of China and India.
 It is expected that 112 million workers will enter Africa’s labor force by 2020.